 The paint chipped so easily.
-I was extremely disappointed but we could were closing and could not do it over.
+I was extremely disappointed but we could not do it over.
 (We did leave the new homeowners with a full gallon of my beloved Marquee in case they needed to touch anything up after moving in.)

 CARPET & TILE

 In case you were wondering what our tile used to look like, here it is.
-This was underneath nasty green carpet that didn’t want to come up.
+This was underneath a nasty green carpet that didn’t want to come up.

 We didn’t want to carpet the landing since the back door is the one that leads in from the garage and is used most often.
 So we found these peel and stick floor panels that matched our color designs.
 I couldn’t believe the difference it made in that little space!

-To recap our DIY basement remodel, all we did was demo the space down to it’s bare bones, added a new ceiling, a small wall, carpet and painted the walls.
+To recap our DIY basement remodel, all we did was demo the space down to its bare bones, add a new ceiling, a small wall, carpet, and paint the walls.

 So this was what it looked like before:

 And here are a few pics of the finished space:

-These pictures were taken from the listing of our house but does a great job of showcasing the night and day difference this simple remodel gave to our home.
+These pictures were taken from the listing of our house but do a great job of showcasing the night and day difference this simple remodel gave to our home.

 Two days after listing our home, we were inundated with showings and several offers above our asking price.
 It was crazy!

 I believe it was the result of prayer, hard work, and an awesome listing photographer. 🙂

 This just goes to show that even if you are on a budget, you can have a new-to-you space with a little hard work and some creativity.

-And if you haven’t already, check out our other basement remodel projects in the bathroom and laundry room:
+And if you haven’t already, check out our other basement remodeling projects in the bathroom and laundry room: